deepmodeling/deepmd-kit/doc/model/overall.md

 The fitting of the following physical properties is supported

 1. [`ener`](train-energy.md): Fit the energy of the system.
-The force (derivative with atom positions) and the virial (derivative with the box tensor) can also be trained.
+The force (derivative with atom positions), the virial (derivative with the box tensor) and the hessian (second-order derivative with atom positions) can also be trained.
 2. [`dipole`](train-fitting-tensor.md): The dipole moment.
 3. [`polar`](train-fitting-tensor.md): The polarizability.